solve-coagulate/lispfun/README.md

   The interpreter's code now lives in `toy-tokenizer.lisp`, `toy-parser.lisp`, and `toy-evaluator.lisp`, which `toy-interpreter.lisp` loads via `(import ...)`.
 - `toy-runner.lisp` – load the toy interpreter and run all other examples
+- `toy-repl.lisp` – simple REPL built on the toy interpreter

 ### Toy Interpreter Usage